5jt/primes/part1.md

 That suggests some circularity: primality is what we are testing!
 It suggests the possibility of a stateful solution.
 We shall return to this in later parts of the article.

 But an efficient functional primes-to function might make a difference here.
-We’ll return to this question after developing a $\pi$ function.
+We’ll return to this question after developing one.

 ### Fewer left arguments to `mod`